 Aquas Calientes is the service town for Machu Picchu and sits at the base of the mountain.
 It's an eclectic mix of luxury resorts and backpacker hostels where you'll find all manner of restaurants, shopping, tour guides, transportation, and even a museum.
 If you want to be as close as possible to the action, this is it.

 When to Visit

-Besides cloudy and rainy conditions, we found the climate to be comfortable.
-We were warm hiking around the ruins, so a lighter rain jacket would be appropriate.
-You are right next to the Amazon jungle, so plan accordingly.
+Besides cloudy and rainy conditions, we found the climate to be comfortable and we were warm hiking around the ruins.
+Since you are right next to the Amazon jungle, a light rain jacket is appropriate.
 Conditions can change rapidly, so dress in layers.
 Also note that early morning or late afternoon are the best times to visit to avoid large crowds.